marxanweb/general/documentation/docs_user.md

 ##### Importing existing features
 To upload existing spatial data from the local machine onto the Marxan Server as a new feature, click on the Import button.
 This opens the Import wizard, which requires a zipped shapefile and the name and description of the new feature.
 If the feature with the name specified already exists, then an error message will be shown at the bottom of the screen and the feature name will have to be updated.

-The only prerequisite for importing an existing feature is that the feature must have the necessary projection information file present (a *.prj file in a shapefile) so that the feature can be projected internally to an equal area projection.
-This internal reprojection is necessary so that the feature can be intersected with the planning grid.
-For more information see [Preprocessing features](#preprocessing-features).
+The only prerequisite for importing an existing feature is that the feature must have the necessary projection information file present - for more information see [Requirements for importing spatial data](#requirements-for-importing-spatial-data).

 ##### Drawing features on screen
 Another way to capture new features within Marxan Web is to digitise them directly on the map using the mouse.
 To do this: